 What Distracted Driving Laws Work Best?

-According to a press release from the university, lead researcher Alva O. Ferdinand examined in-state changes in highway fatalities after texting-while-driving bans were enacted.
+According to a press release from the university, the lead researcher examined in-state changes in highway fatalities after texting-while-driving bans were enacted over a 10-year period.

 The study concluded that states with primary enforcement bans have seen the greatest increase in highway safety.
 In fact, primary texting bans were associated with a three percent reduction in accident fatalities among all age groups.
 In states with such bans, that equates to about 19 saved lives each year.